 Delivering chemotherapy directly to the abdomen can significantly improve survival among women with ovarian cancer—so significantly that nearly ten years ago, the National Cancer Institute issued a special clinical announcement urging oncologists to use the approach, called intraperitoneal chemotherapy.
 Unfortunately, many smaller hospitals and oncology practices still don’t offer it.
 Even at larger centers, fewer than half of eligible women receive the treatment, according to a recent study in the Journal of Clinical Oncology.

-Roswell Park’s Shashikant Lele, MD, FACOG, uses intraperitoneal chemotherapy (IP therapy) to treat patients with ovarian, fallopian tube, and primary peritoneal cancers.
-“It’s the most effective way we have of delivering the chemotherapy to where the cancer is,” he says.
+Shashikant Lele, MD, FACOG, formerly of Roswell Park Comprehensive Cancer Center, used intraperitoneal chemotherapy (IP therapy) to treat patients with ovarian, fallopian tube, and primary peritoneal cancers.
+“It’s the most effective way we have of delivering the chemotherapy to where the cancer is,” he said.
 “All patients with these cancers at Roswell Park are considered for this therapy.”
 Here, Dr. Lele answers some common questions about the treatment.

 What is Intraperitoneal Chemotherapy?